 To manage Pennsylvania's wild birds, wild mammals, and their habitats for current and future generations

-To be the leader among wildlife agencies, and champion of all wildlife resources and Pennsylvania's hunting and trapping heritage
+To be the leader among wildlife agencies, and champion of all wildlife resources and Pennsylvania's hunting and trapping heritage.
+Vision for our Future (video 7:37)

 For more than 100 years, the Game Commission has managed the Commonwealth's wildlife resources for all Pennsylvanians.
 With the help of more than 700 full-time employees and thousands of part-timers and volunteers, the agency provides a host of benefits to wildlife, state residents, and visitors.